developerdhairya/AWS-Ultimate-Guide/readme.md

 **NOTE**

-The content I am providing is not owned by me in any form.
+The content I am providing is not compeletely owned by me.
 I am just integrating everything from different documentation/tutorials and serving it here.

 ---

 # Get Started

--   To get started, go to the main and check the readme file.
+- To get started, go to Index.md file and follow along.
--   The readme file of the main branch is the main file you have to follow along in the journey.

-**PS\:** Please don't forget to star the repo as it motivates me to do more for the community. :star:.
+**PS\:** Please don't forget to star the repo as it motivates me to do more for the open source community. :star:.
 Happy Learning :sunglasses: